 Get ready for a restaurant-style steak recipe all home cooks can enjoy.
 You’ll be surprised at how easy it is to make the perfect seared steak—perfectly caramelized on the outside with a juicy inside and a sensational butter, garlic, and herb sauce.

-You will also love the following: How to Cook a Small Prime Rib Roast Recipe, Classic Italian Ragu Recipe (Meat Sauce), and BEST Italian Beef Short Rib Ragu.
+You will also love the following: How to Cook a Small Prime Rib Roast Recipe, Classic Italian Ragu Recipe (Meat Sauce), Roasted Beef Tenderloin, and BEST Italian Beef Short Rib Ragu.

 - The Best Pan Seared Steak